 It’s October, which means, of course, that it’s officially haunted house season.

-Just in time, we’ve rounded up 30 of the most intense haunted house experiences across 18 different states.
-Be warned: these terrifying thrill-fests, many of which are held inside shuttered asylums or other certifiably haunted old locales, are not for the weak of heart.
+Just in time, we’ve rounded up 30 of the best haunted houses across 18 different states.
+Fair warning: these intense and terrifying thrill-fests, many of which are held inside shuttered asylums or other certifiably haunted locales, are not for the weak of heart.
 Browse at your own risk, and plan a visit if you dare.

 1. Pennhurst Asylum, Spring City, PA